NathanRHD/makebook-js/README.md

 # makebook-js

+Impose pdf pages on sheets for folding and binding.

-Based on the [makebook shell script](https://github.com/dgoodmaniii/makebook) by Donald P. Goodman III
+Based on the ['makebook' shell script](https://github.com/dgoodmaniii/makebook) by Donald P. Goodman III.

+## Documentation

+An overview of how to use this tool (including helpful information on bookbinding) is provided [here](./DOCUMENTATION.md).

 ## System Dependencies
 - pdfinfo